alexsalisbury/todoist-api/source/includes/rest/v8/_tasks.md

 ]
 ```

-Returns a JSON-encoded array containing all user tasks.
+Returns a JSON-encoded array containing all user active tasks.

 ### Parameters